AQA: Examination reform

 The Conservative Party under Prime Minister David Cameron initiated reforms for A Levels to change from a modular structure to a linear one.
 British examination boards (Edexcel, AQA, OCR and WJEC) regulated and accredited by the Government of the United Kingdom responded to the government's reform announcements by modifying syllabi of several A Level subjects.
-However, the Labour Party and in particular the Member of Parliament Tristram Hunt announced that it would seek to halt and reverse the reforms and maintain the modular A-Level system.
+However, the Labour Party and in particular the member of parliament Tristram Hunt announced that it would seek to halt and reverse the reforms and maintain the modular A-Level system.
 Labour's policy, and the modular AS- and A-Level system, are supported and promoted by the University of Cambridge and by the University of Oxford.

 The organisation announced that it will begin offering courses for which all assessment is carried out through examinations at the end of the course.
 This is commonly referred to as a linear course.
 Beforehand, they offered modular courses in England with several exams.
-If a candidate is caught cheating during either the mock exams or the real exams, they will be put on a redlist.
-The redlist means that the specific candidate will have an invigilator standing beside them for the duration of exams.
-If the candidate is caught trying to cheat again or make communication with others they will be disqualified.
-To get off the redlist, said candidate will need to write a formal letter to the exam board apologising for their actions.